izhanh/ServerlessPythonLambda/README.md

-# ServerlessLambdaSelenium
+# ServerlessPythonLambda
-Run Webdriver tests in Lambda with Serverless Framework + Python
+Run Python functions in Lambda with Serverless Framework

 ## Requirements